 By Daryl L. Joseffer and Ashley C. Parrish

 Daryl is the Chamber Litigation Center’s Chief Counsel for Appellate Litigation.
 Ashley is one of the partners who leads King & Spalding LLP’s Appellate, Constitutional and Administrative Law practice.

 Daryl Joseffer is executive vice president and chief counsel at the U.S. Chamber Litigation Center, the litigation arm of the U.S. Chamber of Commerce.
-A former principal deputy solicitor general, Joseffer has argued 12 cases in the U.S. Supreme Court and briefed many more.
+In this role, Joseffer handles a variety of litigation matters for the Chamber.
 He has argued dozens of appeals in other courts across the country.